samman4/final-project/README.md

 ## Descriptive Statistics of Climate Data
 In this section, we analyze the seasonal average temperature (TEMP) descriptive statistics to summarize the data's key attributes, such as central tendency, variability, and distribution.
 Descriptive statistics provide a foundational dataset understanding, highlighting trends and potential anomalies.

+Objective:
+Summarize the seasonal temperature data using descriptive statistics to understand its central tendencies, variability, and distribution.

+Calculating measures such as the mean, median, standard deviation, and skewness can highlight trends or anomalies in the dataset.

+Summary Statistics:
+Here are the calculated statistics for seasonal average temperatures across all stations:

+Mean Temperature: The average seasonal temperature across BC.
+Median Temperature: The midpoint of the temperature data.
+Standard Deviation: Measures variability in temperatures.
+Skewness: Indicates whether the data is symmetrically distributed.
+Kurtosis: Describes the "peakedness" of the data.
+Coefficient of Variation: Expresses variability as a percentage of the mean.

 ```{r}
 # Load required libraries